Finding out all locally indistinguishable sets of generalized Bell states

 \section{Abstract}

 In general, for a bipartite quantum system $\mathbb{C}^{d}\otimes\mathbb{C}^{d}$ and an integer $k$ such that $4\leq k\le d$, there are few necessary and sufficient conditions for local discrimination of sets of $k$ generalized Bell states (GBSs) and it is difficult to locally distinguish $k$-GBS sets.
-In this paper, we consider the local discrimination of GBS sets and the purpose is to completely solve the problem of local discrimination of GBS sets in some bipartite quantum systems, specifically, we show some necessary and sufficient conditions for local discrimination of GBS sets by which the local discrimination of GBS sets can be quickly determined.
-Firstly some sufficient conditions are given, these sufficient conditions are practical and effective.
-Fan$^{,}$s and Wang et al.$^{,}$s results (Phys Rev Lett 92:177905, 2004: Phys Rev A 99:022307, 2019) can be deduced as special cases of these conditions.
-Secondly in $\mathbb{C}^{4}\otimes\mathbb{C}^{4}$, a necessary and sufficient condition for local discrimination of GBS sets is provided, all locally indistinguishable 4-GBS sets are found, and then we can quickly determine the local discriminability of an arbitrary GBS set.
-In $\mathbb{C}^{5}\otimes\mathbb{C}^{5}$, a concise necessary and sufficient condition for one-way local discrimination of GBS sets is obtained, which gives an affirmative answer to the case $d=5$ of the problem proposed by Wang et al. (Phys Rev A 99:022307, 2019).
+The purpose of this paper is to completely solve the problem of local discrimination of GBS sets in some bipartite quantum systems.
+Firstly three practical and effective sufficient conditions are given, Fan$^{,}$s and Wang et al.$^{,}$s results [Phys Rev Lett 92, 177905 (2004); Phys Rev A 99, 022307 (2019)] can be deduced as special cases of these conditions.
+Secondly in $\mathbb{C}^{4}\otimes\mathbb{C}^{4}$, a necessary and sufficient condition for local discrimination of GBS sets is provided, and a list of all locally indistinguishable 4-GBS sets is provided, and then the problem of local discrimination of GBS sets is completely solved.
+In $\mathbb{C}^{5}\otimes\mathbb{C}^{5}$, a concise necessary and sufficient condition for one-way local discrimination of GBS sets is obtained, which gives an affirmative answer to the case $d=5$ of the problem proposed by Wang et al.